OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-25.md

 ## 2 Kings 25:13

-Now the bronze pillars which were in the house of the Lord,
+The bronze pillars which were in the house of the Lord,
-and the stands and the bronze sea which were in the house of the Lord,
+along with the stands and the bronze sea,
-the Chaldeans broke in pieces and carried the bronze to Babylon.
+were broken into pieces by the Chaldeans, who carried the bronze to Babylon.

 ## 2 Kings 25:14